-Capital expenditures for the quarter ended April 30, 2000 totaled approximately \$1.4 million compared to capital expenditures of \$1.6 million for the corresponding period in the prior year.
-During the quarter ended April 30, 2000, the Company repurchased 240,100 shares of its common stock for an aggregate cost of \$1,160,000, or \$4.83 per share.
-Management believes that cash on hand and cash provided by future operations will be sufficient to fund its anticipated capital and liquidity needs over the next twelve months.
+Capital expenditures for the quarter ended April 30, 2001 totaled approximately \$4.4 million compared to capital expenditures of \$1.4 million for the corresponding period in the prior year.
+During the quarter ended April 30, 2001, the Company repurchased 86,100 shares of its common stock for an aggregate cost of \$522,000, or \$6.06 per share.
+At the present time, management believes that cash on hand and cash provided by future operations will be sufficient to fund its anticipated capital and liquidity needs over the next twelve months.
+However, should demand warrant, the Company may pursue additional borrowings to fund capital expenditures.